Management Committee 2026

 Fiona Laing - Director of Professional Learning

 Fiona is currently the Director of Professional Learning at ETAQ.
 She was president of ETAQ from 2014-2022.
-She has taught English at a range of Brisbane high schools, enjoying taking on debating as well as a range of leadership roles with her schools.
-She has studied at UQ and then at QUT.
-She is currently HOD English at Forest Lake State High School.
-She has a passion for offering students the chance to grab the most from life's opportunities.
-ETAQ has been a very important part of her English journey and has allowed her to contribute in a range of ways to the English professional community.
+She has taught English at a range of Brisbane high schools, enjoying taking on debating as well as a range of leadership roles within her schools.
+She has recently retired from her long-time role of HOD English at Forest Lake State High School.
+She is enjoying her continuing role in the very rewarding professional community of the ETAQ management committee.
+She has more time now for her passions of reading, tai chi, yoga and sharing in her family's lives.

 Garry Collins